Epistemic virtue

-The epistemic virtues, as identified by virtue epistemologists, reflect their contention that belief is an ethical process, and thus susceptible to the intellectual virtue or vice of one's own life and personal experiences.
+The epistemic virtues, as identified by virtue epistemologists, reflect their contention that belief is an ethical process, and thus susceptible to intellectual virtue or vice.
 Some epistemic virtues have been identified by W. Jay Wood, based on research into the medieval tradition.
-Virtues are generally defined by good moral character and epistemic virtues are otherwise defined as intellectual virtues.
+Epistemic virtues are sometimes also called intellectual virtues.

-Foundations of Epistemology
+Foundations of epistemology

 The foundation for epistemic virtues is epistemology, the theory of what we know to be true according to our own perception in relation to reality.
-Philosophers are interested in how the mind relates to reality.
-They focus on questions such as do we know things, how do we know things and when do we know these things.
-Their main concern is the overall nature of knowledge.
-Epistemology battles with skepticism by trying to come up with a base on which all knowledge and science can be built up on.
+Philosophers are interested in how the mind relates to reality and the overall nature of knowledge.
+Epistemology battles with skepticism by trying to come up with a base from which all knowledge and science can be built up.
 Skepticism promotes an impasse to this because we must doubt what we know in order to know if what we know is indeed true.